ORNL-Fusion/GITR/README.md

 4. If you are not using slurm, execute GITR from your run directory with `path/to/GITR/containers/run_nvidia_noninteractive.sh`

-5. If you are using slurm, execute a bash script from your run directory that contains `srun path/to/GITR/containers/run_nvidia_noninteractive.sh`
+5. If you are using slurm, execute a bash script from your run directory that contains `srun bash path/to/GITR/containers/run_podman_noninteractive.sh`

 ## Interactive Podman Build (remote container, with CUDA)